 - You have source and target stores hosted by different providers, under different domain names.

-Please check this document to find the step-by-step instruction to switch domain to your new store in each case.
+Please check this document to find the step-by-step instructions to switch domains to your new store in each case.

 Step 4: Set up your shipping